A Nithsdale Way

 Last walked 2022

-Stage 3: New Abbey to Dumfries
+Stage 3: New Abbey to Dumfries (24.5km 350m ascent)

 Mabie Forest, mostly

-Paths through Mabie Forest are under broadleaf woodland, and in the open (Nith View Trail) with wide views to south and east.
+Paths through Mabie Forest are under broadleaf woodland, then in the open (Nith View Trail) with wide views to south and east.
 However the descent to the river plain is on a vanishing track through clear-felled brushwood, an awkward moment that it'd be great to have cleared for us by Land & Forestry Scotland!

 Route notes